 The other significant issue with hydrogen is transportation and storage.
 Hydrogen transitions from gas to liquid at -253° C (-423.4° F) and has only 30% of the energy density of natural gas, making transportation costlier in the same proportion.
 Moreover, hydrogen tends to make metal containers and piping brittle over time, leading to hairline cracks and the risk of leaks and Hindenburg-style explosions.

 What will it take to overcome these issues and scale hydrogen?
 We turn to innovators in the field for answers.

-Maria Gallucci, Senior Reporter at Canary Media, will moderate the panel.
+Maria Gallucci, Senior Reporter at Canary Media, moderated the panel.

 Can climate technologists unlock the full potential of hydrogen for the energy transition?

 Raffi Garabedian is co-founder and CEO of Electric Hydrogen Co.
 Prior to Electric Hydrogen, Raffi served as chief technology officer at First Solar, Inc. (NASDAQ: FSLR) since May 2012 having joined the company in June 2008.
 Before First Solar, Raffi was the founding CEO of Touchdown Technologies, Inc., acquired by Agilent/Verigy, and of Micromachines Inc., which Kavlico acquired.
 He earned a Bachelor of Science degree in electrical engineering from Rensselaer Polytechnic Institute and a Master of Science degree in electrical engineering from the University of California Davis.